Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 3. Protection for First Responders – SB 184

-Key Points: SB 184 establishes a 25-foot buffer zone around first responders.
-Anyone who violates this buffer zone could face fines of $500 and a jail of 60 days.
+SB 184 establishes a 25-foot buffer zone around first responders.
+Anyone who violates this buffer zone could face fines of $500 and 60 days in jail.

 This new traffic law in Florida for 2025 explains how to ensure the safety of first responders by preventing physical and verbal harassment while performing their duties.